pygoov/pygoov/README.md

 ### About me

 I am a developer from Russia.
-I work for the cool IT company - [OCAS](http://en.ocas.ai/).
+I work for the cool IT company.
 I am engaged in backend development on python.
 In my free time, I like to deal with my projects, implement interesting ideas and learn new technologies.

 ### Languages and Tools: